How VMI supply chain is changing the classic model?

 ✔️ Less time and effort spent on inventory management

-✔️ Zero risk of running out of stock
+✔️ Zero risks of running out of stock

 Spending less on safety stock is very cost-efficient, and means having more money to invest into long-term development or new product lines.
 If you are holding less inventory, warehouse rental and expenses may be considerably decreased.